OLIVE OIL: 9 BEAUTY TRICKS

 8. For shadows and Dark Rings

 We sometimes refer to these as bags under the eyes; stress, hereditary factors, and lack of sleep can cause dark circles under your eyes.
-You’ll come across home remedies such as cucumber and tea bags, but did you know you can use a mixture of olive oil and lemon as well?
+Of course, you’ll come across home remedies such as cucumber and tea bags, but did you know you can use a mixture of olive oil and lemon as well?
 Mix 2 tablespoons of olive oil with the juice of half a lemon.
-Using a cotton ball, apply on the eyes, press lightly on the dark circles for about five minutes, then rinse.
+Apply on the eyes using a cotton ball, press lightly on the dark circles for about five minutes, then rinse.
 Lemon is known for its skin-lightening properties, while olive oil hydrates the skin.

 9. Massage Oil

 Nothing beats a massage to help you unwind and feel relaxed.
-Here’s massage oil you can use at home.
+So here’s massage oil you can use at home.
 Start by putting 200 milliliters (7 ounces) of olive oil in your massage bowl; add the juice of 1 whole lemon and 8 drops or so of lavender oil, the essential oil recognized for its calming and relaxing properties.
-It is ready to use.
-Olive oil is especially beneficial during the winter months when our bodies tend to get really dry.
-Just remember, though, that it’s not the best oil to use on your face as a moisturizer unless you have particularly dry skin.
+Then, it is ready to use.
+Olive oil is especially beneficial when our bodies get dry during the winter months.
+Just remember, though, that it’s not the best oil to use on your face as a moisturizer unless you have dehydrated skin.

 Check this Italianraw page for some tricks and suggestions on how to use olive oil for your daily beauty care.